-The state of Texas accepts three high school equivalency (HSE) tests: the HiSET® exam, and the TASC™ test.
-After you pass one of these exams you are awarded an HSE certificate.
+The state of Texas accepts GED® as a high school equivalency (HSE) test.
+After you pass the GED® exam, you are awarded an HSE certificate.
 An HSE certificate is accepted by employers, colleges, and universities as proof that you have completed your high school education.

-You can take your selected HSE exam at the testing center at ACC’s Highland Campus or Round Rock Campus, or at another area testing center (see below).
+You can take your GED® exam at the testing center at ACC’s Highland Campus or Round Rock Campus, or at another area testing center (see below).
 Testing is available in English and Spanish.

 Contact one of the testing centers listed below to schedule your test.